Joonie86/PS3HEN/README.md

 # PS3HEN 2.1.2

-stage0.bin is appended to actual stackframe, starting @ 0x00102000 in stackframe.bin
+stage0.bin is appended to actual stackframe

 MultiFW support has been added.
 [Supported Firmwares]